 Not all kayaks are suitable for fly fishing.
 Sure, if you already have one, you can buy fishing accessories for your kayak but fishing kayaks are specially designed for the task of fishing.

 It doesn’t matter if the kayak is a sit-on-top, sit-in, or inflatable.
 The main design feature to look for in a fishing kayak is width.
 Most fishing kayaks will be 30 or more inches wide.
 Wider the kayak greater the stability.

 With the added stability, you can stand up and fish.
 Something most fishermen can’t effectively do in a narrower kayak.
 I can’t keep my balance for any amount of time in a narrow kayak and I sure can’t cast a fly.

 The added stability of fishing kayaks accommodates another feature found in sit-on-top and inflatable fishing kayaks, an elevated seat that places you higher above the water line.
 Having an elevated seat helps with fly rod casting but many fishermen still strike the water on the back cast.

 Generally speaking, most kayak anglers choose to stand up when fishing.
 The higher vantage point makes it easier to cast and read the water.

 Related Content: Fishing Kayaks: Sit-On-Top Kayaks vs Sit-Ins

-Fly fishing from a kayak in the seated position can be challenging.
+Fly fishing from a kayak in a seated position can be challenging.
 When you’re in this position, limit your false casts, use a continuous-motion cast with no stop between the back cast and forward cast, and use a high back cast or rather up cast so you don’t slap the water with your fly and scare the fish.

 Use a Stand-Assist Strap

 Stand-assist straps are simple straps about 3 feet long.
 One end attaches to the deck of the kayak in from of the seat.
 The other end has a hand loop.